ethereum/consensus-specs/specs/simpleserialize.md

 #### Bytes

 For general `byte` type:
-1. Get the length/number of bytes; Encode into a 4 byte integer.
+1. Get the length/number of bytes; Encode into a `4-byte` integer.
 2. Append the value to the length and return: ``[ length_bytes ] + [
    value_bytes ]``